dbmi-pitt/SocialMediaDataScience/README.md

 Once this is setup, we can go to work.

 1. In the window on your GitHub repository page, press the "fork" button, found just below your avatar and user name in the title bar.
 It will ask you "Where should we fork this repository?".
 Choose the selection corresponding to your GitHub user name.
 The system will ask you to wait, and it will point you to a new page with a copy of this repository under your account.
 This is now your repository to use as you will, without any fear of damaging the main repository.
-2. On this page, there is a "Clone or download" button [fork](images/fork-clone.jpg).
+2. On this page, there is a ["Clone or download" button](images/fork-clone.png).
 Click on this button and copy the link that shows up.
-3. Go to your Jupyter home page.
-Click "New" on the top right, and select "Terminal" [Terminal](images/new-terminal.png).
-This will create a linux command-line terminal window in the browser.
-Alternatively, if you are using JupyterHub, press the "Terminal" button in the Launcher screen.
+You will need this URL in step 5.

 ### 4.2 If you are using GitLab
 1. Go to your GitLab homepage.